GabubuAvailable/WADs-by-Gabubu/README.md

 >In this YouTube channel you can find previews for every WAD that I will upload here.

 #### It's working on vWii (Wii on Wii U)?
->I don't know.
-And I can't test those WADs because I don't have an Wii U. Sorry :(
+>Yeah.
+But forwarders for vWii are not tested by me.
+That's because I don't have a Wii U.

 #### And those WADs are official?
 >No. Those WADs are **UNOFFICIAL**.